saostad/node-typescript-starter/README.md

 `npm init ts-starter PROJECT_NAME VSCode`

+### Notice:

-### notice: you can ignore last param 'VSCode' is you don't want to open the project in VSCode!
+If you don't want to open the project folder in VSCode, You can ignore the 'VSCode' parameter.

 ## Commands